ankane/groupdate/README.md

 - month
 - day of the week
 - hour of the day
-- *and more* (complete list at bottom)
+- and more (complete list at bottom)

 :tada: Time zones supported!! **The best part**

 Works with Rails 3.0+

-PostgreSQL and MySQL only at the moment - support for other datastores coming soon
+Supports PostgreSQL and MySQL

 ## Usage